slowernews/wisdom-tldr/README.md

 He who works with his hands and his head and his heart is an artist.' --  St. Francis of Assisi*

 > *'2 valid methods: hiring on culture contribution and hiring on culture matching.'*

-> *'Trust someone if they say they are human and susceptible to conflicts of interest but actively avoiding such conflicts.'*

 > *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*